This page is about yarn and fiber.

 Sweater: 2000-2500 (2700-3300) yds

 Final note.
 I estimate large.
-If I were you, I’d get a little more than a large estimation unless you *know* it’s not going to take extra.
+If I were you, I’d get a little more than your estimation unless you *know* it’s not going to take extra.
 Scarves can be made shorter or thinner to use less yarn.
-You can’t not knit the end of a mitten.
+You can’t not knit the end of a mitten or just leave off the bottom of a sweater.

 Also remember, as part of that, that most of the yarns I make are one time deals.
 Even if I make more, the chance of it matching perfectly in color and size is almost nil.
 So get enough the first go-round.